Standpoint theory: Applications

 Since standpoint theory focuses on marginalized populations, it is often applied within fields that focus on these populations.
 Standpoint has been referenced as a concept that should be acknowledged and understood in the social work field, especially when approaching and assisting clients.
 Social workers seek to understand the concept of positionality within dynamic systems to encourage empathy.
 Many marginalized populations rely on the welfare system to survive.
-Unfortunately, those who structure the welfare system typically have never needed to utilize its services before.
+Those who structure the welfare system typically have never needed to utilize its services before.
 Standpoint theory has been presented as a method to improving the welfare system by recognizing suggestions made by those within the welfare system.
 In Africa, standpoint theory has catalyzed a social movement where women are introduced to the radio in order to promote awareness of their experiences and hardships and to help these women heal and find closure.
 Another example dealing with Africa is slavery and how slavery differed greatly depending on if one was the slave or the master.
 If there were any power relationships, there could never be a single perspective.
 No viewpoint could ever be complete, and there is no limit to anyone's perspective.

-Asante and Davis’s (1989) study of interracial encounters in the workplace found that because of different cultural perspectives, approaching organizational interactions with others with different beliefs, assumptions, and meanings often leads to miscommunication.
+Asante and Davis's (1989) study of interracial encounters in the workplace found that because of different cultural perspectives, approaching organizational interactions with others with different beliefs, assumptions, and meanings often leads to miscommunication.
 Brenda Allen stated in her research that, "Organizational members' experiences, attitudes, and behaviors in the workplace are often influenced by race-ethnicity."

 Paul Adler and John Jermier suggest that management scholars should be aware of their standpoints.
 They write that those studying management should "consciously choose [their] standpoints and take responsibility for the impact (or lack of impact) of [their] scholarship on the world."

-Jermier argued that all parts of a research study – identifying the problem, theorizing research questions, gathering and analyzing data, drawing conclusions, and the knowledge produced – are there to some extent because of the researcher’s standpoint.
+Jermier argued that all parts of a research study – identifying the problem, theorizing research questions, gathering and analyzing data, drawing conclusions, and the knowledge produced – are there to some extent because of the researcher's standpoint.
 This caused him to question what standpoint to adopt in the management of scientists.
 To avoid falling into limitations of the status quo and certain standpoints, he said that "the view from below has greater potential to generate more complete and more objective knowledge claims."
-He continues to say that “if our desire is to heal the world, we will learn more about how the root mechanisms of the world work and about how things can be changed by adopting the standpoints of those people and other parts of nature that most deeply suffer its wounds.”
+He continues to say that "if our desire is to heal the world, we will learn more about how the root mechanisms of the world work and about how things can be changed by adopting the standpoints of those people and other parts of nature that most deeply suffer its wounds."